Skip to content

 Ingredients and Substitutions

-• Oil — Any neutral-flavored oil will work, like avocado oil.
-You can also use tallow, lard, ghee, or clarified butter.
+• Oil – Any neutral-flavored oil works here, like avocado oil.
+You can also use tallow, lard, ghee, or clarified butter for even more flavor.

-• Vegetables — My recipe used carrots and parsnips.
-However, you can also add turnips, rutabaga, celeriac root, or any other root vegetables that you see fit.
-If you add more of these, you may need more stock to the recipe.
+• Vegetables – My recipe calls for carrots and parsnips.
+You can also throw in turnips, rutabaga, or celeriac root.
+If you add more vegetables, you may need a bit more stock.

-• Beer — The best beer is a dark one, such as a stout or porter.
+• Beer – A dark stout or porter is best.
 I used Guinness, of course.
-If you do not drink alcohol, then simply skip this ingredient and procedure.
+If you do not drink alcohol, just skip the beer and add a little extra stock.

-• StockBeef stock is best for the most flavor.
-However, you could use vegetable stock, chicken stock, brodo, or water if that is all that is available.
+• StockBeef stock gives you the most flavor.
+You could also use vegetable stock, chicken stock, or brodo.

 How to Make Irish Beef Stew